top of page

 Tree Care Basics: Watering

 So you want to add a tree to your property?
-In this video, learn tips and techniques for successful planting of small trees, including...
+In this video, learn tips and techniques for how to plant a small tree, including root washing and pruning, preparing the planting hole, planting depth, watering and mulching.
+Contact Tree133 if you have questions about tree care on your property.

 Create a Wildlife Snag in Your Landscape